amiv-eth/amivapi/README.md

 AMIV API is a [Python-EVE]((http://docs.python-eve.org)) based REST interface to manage members, events, mail forwards, job offers and study documents for a student organisation.
-It was created by AMIV an der ETH to restructure the existing IT infrastructure.
-If you are not from AMIV and think this is useful feel free to fork and modify.
+It was created by [AMIV an der ETH]((http://amiv.ethz.ch)) to restructure the existing IT infrastructure.
+If you are not from AMIV and think this is useful, feel free to fork and modify.

 If you only want to use AMIV API, check out the online documentation (There's a link in the github description above).

-If you are an administrator and wish to get AMIV API running, keep reading!
+If you are an administrator and wish to get the AMIV API running, keep reading!

-If you are a developer looking to work on AMIVAPI, it's best to look at the code directly.
+If you are a developer looking to work on AMIV API, it's best to look at the code directly.
 You can start with (bootstrap.py)[amivapi/bootstrap.py], where all modules are assembled into a single app object.
-From there on, check out the different sub-modules -- each resource is defined in a dedicated sub-directory, some smaller functionality is defined in a single file.
+From there on, check out the different sub-modules.
+Each resource is defined in a dedicated sub-directory, some smaller functionality are defined in a single file.

 You do not need to install and configure AMIV API to test it.
 You can skip the installation and configuration sections and head right to the bottom